 Movies aimed at children tend to be pretty wholesome and inoffensive.
-They rarely face the challenges common to edgier movies geared towards adults like upsetting people with provocative content or controversial casting choices.
-And you never hear of banned kids' movies, excluding relics like Disney's Song of the South which the company has kept away from the public for decades due to offensive racial depictions.
+They rarely upset audiences with provocative content or controversial casting choices.
+And you rarely hear about banned kids' movies, excluding relics like Disney's Song of the South, which the company has kept from the public for decades due to its offensive depictions.

-Reasons for these controversies run the gamut from unintended story implications to animal cruelty to concerns of children imitating bad behavior.
-In some cases, the outrage was justified, whereas in others, over-sensitivity may be to blame.
-A few seemingly innocuous children's movies even went on to inspire protests.
+Reasons for these controversies run the gamut from unintended implications to depictions of animal mistreatment to concerns over children imitating bad behavior.
+In some cases, the outrage was justified; in others, oversensitivity may be to blame.
+A few seemingly innocuous children's movies have even sparked protests.

-Peter Rabbit is based on the beloved Beatrix Potter children's book series.
-Early on, the movie establishes that Peter's human nemesis, Mr. Fisher (Domhnall Gleeson), is severely allergic to blackberries.
-In one scene presumably intended to be comedic, Peter attacks Fisher with the berries, forcing them down his throat and causing him to have a severe reaction.
+Peter Rabbit (2018) is based on the beloved Beatrix Potter children's book series.
+Early on in the film, we learn that Peter's human nemesis, Mr. McGregor (Domhnall Gleeson), is severely allergic to blackberries.
+In one scene, Peter attacks McGregor with blackberries, forcing them down his throat and causing him to have a severe reaction.

-In real life, if someone with such an allergy ate berries, the result could be fatal.
-A number of health organizations, including The Kids With Food Allergies Foundation, condemned the movie for making light of a serious condition, and many parents of children with similar allergies organized an online boycott campaign.
+In real life, if someone with such an allergy ate berries, the results could be tragic.
+A number of health organizations, including Kids With Food Allergies, condemned the movie for making light of a serious issue, and parents of children with allergies organized a boycott.

 Sony Pictures and the filmmakers eventually released a joint statement apologizing for the scene.

 Show Dogs is a family comedy about a Rottweiler police dog forced to go undercover at a dog show.
 The movie mines laughs from his fish-out-of-water situation and is filled with canine-related jokes.
-The National Center on Sexual Exploitation (NCOSE) took exception to the movie due to a couple scenes in which the dog has his private parts inspected against his will.
+The National Center on Sexual Exploitation (NCOSE) took exception to the movie due to some scenes in which the dog has his privates inspected against his will.
 This is a normal part of dog shows, but the character is told to go to his "Zen place" and learn to be okay with the unwanted touching.

-The NCOSE and other similar groups pointed out this advice is uncomfortably similar to what predators tell their child victims.
+The NCOSE and other groups noted this advice is uncomfortably similar to what child victims often hear.
 They argued kids might walk away with the idea that it's okay for a stranger to touch them inappropriately.

-Global Road, the distributor of Show Dogs, responded to the controversy by chopping the scene out and immediately shipping new prints to theaters.see more on Show Dogs
+Global Road, the distributor of Show Dogs, responded to the controversy by chopping the scene out and immediately shipping new prints to theaters.

-The LEGO Batman Movie gives the Dark Knight a new animated feature film, albeit one made to look as though he - and everything else in Gotham City - is composed of plastic building bricks.
-Some conservative viewers believed the story is not about Batman fighting crime, but rather the filmmakers' attempt to expose children to LGBTQ+ values.
+The Lego Batman Movie offers a fresh spin on the Dark Knight story, albeit one in which he - and everything else in Gotham City - is composed of plastic building bricks.
+Some conservative viewers believed the story is less about Batman and more about exposing children to LGBTQ+ values.

-Organizations like Voice of the Family also thought they saw gay overtones in the love/hate relationship between Batman and the Joker.
+Conservative critics also thought they saw suggestive overtones in the love/hate relationship between Batman and the Joker.

-A lot of people grew up loving The Adventures of Milo and Otis, a 1986 movie about a dog and kitten duo who undertake a perilous river journey.
-However, once fans hear some alleged behind-the-scenes details, they tend to like it a lot less.
+A lot of people grew up loving The Adventures of Milo and Otis, a 1986 movie about a dog and kitten duo who embark on a perilous river journey.
+However, once fans hear some of the alleged behind-the-scenes details, they tend to like it a lot less.

-It has long been suggested that at least 20 cats were slain during the making of the film due to the crew putting them in hazardous situations like tossing them into the river.
-Another scene involves the pug encountering a bear, and is said to have been filmed with insufficient safety precautions.
+It has long been rumored that the lives of at least 20 cats were lost during the making of the film.
+The felines were allegedly put in hazardous situations and were even tossed into a river.
+Another scene involving a pug and a bear was reportedly filmed with insufficient safety precautions.

-The American Humane Association attempted to verify these claims, but was unable to do so.
+American Humane attempted to verify these claims but was unable to do so.